luciangreen/Text-to-Object-Name/README.md

 # 1. Install manually

-Download <a href="http://github.com/luciangreen/Text-to-Object-Name/">this repository</a>, <a href="http://github.com/luciangreen/Text-to-Breasonings/">Text to Breasonings repository</a>, and the <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter Repository</a>.
+Download <a href="http://github.com/luciangreen/Text-to-Object-Name/">this repository</a>, <a href="http://github.com/luciangreen/Text-to-Breasonings/">Text to Breasonings repository</a>, the <a href="http://github.com/luciangreen/Lucian-Academy-Data/">Lucian Academy Data repository</a>, and the <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter Repository</a>.

 # 2. Or Install from List Prolog Package Manager (LPPM)